 Our services for all women (Cis and Trans)

-Women who access the house may be experiencing or at risk of homelessness, living in financial hardship, poverty and disadvantage, have experienced multiple complex traumas including family violence and can feel social and community isolation.
+People who access the house may be experiencing or at risk of homelessness, living in financial hardship, poverty and disadvantage, have experienced multiple complex traumas including family violence and can feel socially isolated.

 The Women’s House works with women to improve their life situation